tluyben/joplin-safari-clipper/README.md

 ## Next steps

-- Figure out how to add the keys for deployment
+- Figure out how to add sign the extension for deployment